The Real Cost of Taking Payments Online

 Credit Cards

 Credit cards often come with a variety of fees, including annual fees, interest charges on carried balances, and foreign transaction fees for purchases made in another currency.
 Additionally, late payment fees can be significant if bills are not paid by the due date.
 Some cards offer rewards programs that offset costs, but these usually come with higher annual fees.
 They are popular due to their security and flexibility.
-However, it is essential to manage credit card debt in order to avoid any complications.
+However, it is essential to manage credit card debt to avoid complications.

 Neteller